-It is important that everyone involved in the process understands and follows the documented, formal organizational structure of the approval workflow.
-A clear definition of the approver, approval timelines, and secondary approver would be in the absence of the primary approver be necessary for seamless invoice approval.
+Everyone involved in the process must understand and follow the documented, formal organizational structure of the approval workflow.
+A clear definition of the approver, approval timelines, and secondary approver would in the absence of the primary approver be necessary for seamless invoice approval.

 6. Customize routing

 The invoice workflows are unique for every organization.
 Parameters like location, department, project, and vendor vary in every organization.
 Invoice routing must be customized based on the location, department, vendor, and project.
 For example, an employee working at a different location must be able to send an invoice to the head of the marketing team located at a different location.

 Although geographically separated, the marketing head should be able to collaborate on the document and enter comments, or questions online without the need for a paper or email trail.
 Each invoice, therefore, will have a clear electronic audit trail of all the correspondence and approval steps.